 All elements in this the right-side view are now native and there is no problem parsing those in test scripts.
 Depending on the test automation framework, but it’s always recommended to implement automation logic and interactions with these priorities:

 1) Use resource ID as it is the most reliable and unique identifier for any UI element.

-2) Use and identify elements by name or other reliable identifier.
-This can be pretty much any UI element character – e.g. name, description, index, object specific item.
+2) Use and identify elements by name or another reliable identifier.
+This can be pretty much any UI element character – e.g. name, description, index, object-specific item.

 3) XPath gives you one way to recognize elements, but if these two prior methods are in use, you should stick with them as quite many things can go wrong in XPath formulation.

 I’ll be using Java in these examples, so let’s look at some examples of UI element identification and use with different test automation frameworks.

 If we want to do a click on ‘Use Bitbar Testing’ radio button, we can create a script line as follows:

 And naturally, getting all radio buttons clicked through, highlighting an EditText, writing ‘Simple Test’ in the input field and finally clicking the ‘Answer’ button would go as follows: